-- Financial acumen for evaluation of financial statements and capital structure. - International experience and experience with emerging markets to evaluate our global operations. - Software and technology acumen, coupled with in-depth understanding of our business and markets, to provide counsel and oversight with regard to our strategy. - Operating experience, providing specific insight into developing, implementing and assessing our operating plan and business strategy. - Human resources experience, including executive compensation experience to help us attract, motivate and retain world-class talent. - Corporate governance experience at publicly traded companies to support the goals of transparency, accountability for management and the board, and protection of stockholder interests. - Understanding of customer communications and marketing channels to support our client focus and customer communications and marketing strategy. - Turnaround experience to help us assess opportunities to reposition certain of our businesses. - Leadership to motivate others and identify and develop leadership qualities in others.
+- Financial and capital markets experience for evaluation of financial statements and capital structure. - International experience and experience with emerging markets to evaluate our global operations. - Experience in emerging technology, coupled with an in-depth understanding of our business and markets, to provide counsel and oversight with regard to our strategy. - Experience as a current or recent public company CEO to provide specific insight into developing, implementing and assessing our operating plan and business strategy and to bring expertise in operating a public company. - Other board experience at a publicly traded company to support the goals of transparency, accountability for management and the board, and protection of stockholder interests. - Experience in logistic/shipping to support our growth businesses. - Experience in commercial banking to support our growth businesses. - Retail, client and "small and medium business" experience to bring client experience to bear on our decisions. - Transformation experience to help us assess opportunities to reposition certain of our businesses. - Diversity to bring different perspectives and experience to the board. - Product management/development experience to provide perspective on innovation.
+The Governance Committee has evaluated which of these skills each independent director brings to the board.